-While fleas won’t harm a lawn, their presence in a lawn will create problems for pets and humans trying to use it.
+While fleas won’t harm lawns, their presence in lawns can create problems for pets and humans using it.
 Look for small black insects around your ankles and in pet fur.

 Apply Safer® Brand Yard & Garden Insect Killer in zones where pets and people frequent.

 June Beetle Larvae